-- outcome was unreasonable; - emergence of new evidence or information which could have a material • effect on the outcome;
+- outcome was unreasonable; - emergence of new evidence or information which could have a material effect on the outcome; - unfair/incorrect application/breach of the policy which could have a material effect on the outcome.

-unfair/incorrect application/breach of the policy which could have a material effect on the outcome.
 The appeal is not a repeat of the dismissal hearing.
 It seeks to address the specific issues raised by the employee in the appeal letter.
 A complete re-hearing is only permitted in exceptional circumstances where the chair determines that the submitted grounds for appeal identify: there was a significant defect in the procedure; new evidence or information has come to light since the hearing which may have a significant impact on the decision.
 Step 15: Ongoing information and support for the employee The manager (or redeployment manager) must keep in contact with the employee and their representative throughout the notice period and continue to explore all options to avoid redundancy up to the date of termination of employment.
 Information and support As outlined in Steps 7 and 10, contact must be maintained with the affected employees throughout their notice period so that all options to avoid redundancy can continue to be explored.
-Advice and support on redeployment is available from Education Personnel Services.
+Advice and support on redeployment is available from Zurich Employee Support.
 The information in Section 11 below sets out some key points.
-Final stages and notification If it becomes clear that the employee is not successful in obtaining redeployment, Education Personnel Services will begin the process of obtaining financial information on any redundancy payments or pension benefits due and later liaising with you to ensure that payroll are notified of leaver arrangements (if the school uses Hampshire County Council payroll).
-Where the school uses an alternative payroll provider, Education Personnel Services will advise you on calculating appropriate entitlements.
+Final stages and notification If it becomes clear that the employee is not successful in obtaining redeployment, Zurich Employee Support will begin the process of obtaining financial information on any redundancy payments or pension benefits due and later liaising with you to ensure that payroll are notified of leaver arrangement (if the school uses Hampshire County Council payroll).
+Where the school uses an alternative payroll provider, Zurich Employee Support will advise you on calculating appropriate entitlements.
 More information on calculation of redundancy payments is given in Section 12.
 You should also make the appropriate arrangements to mark the departure of the member(s) of staff.
 Normal arrangements should be made, for example a card and collection for an employee who is leaving.
 Where a dismissal committee was convened, the fact that a hearing has taken place and summary information (for example date of the hearing and the outcome) should be reported to the full governing body and recorded in confidential governing body minutes.
 A redundancy or restructuring process is difficult for all involved and you should be aware that employees who remain are also affected by the process, whether as a result of losing a colleague, adjustments to their work, or feelings of anger or frustration.
-The difficulty of going through this process can take 10 some time to ease.
-All affected employees should be reminded of the availability of Employee Support who can be contacted on 0800 030 5182 (freephone) or 0161 836 9498 (calls will be charged), or via http://extra.hants.gov.uk/employee/policy-guidance/occupational-health/employee-support
+The difficulty of going through this process can take some time to ease.
+All affected employees should be reminded of the availability of Zurich's Employee Support 24 hour confidential line who can be contacted on the insurance company's number, 0117 934 2116; colleagues would then select the option needed from there.